Recognised as a serious social evil, there is a high incidence of domestic violence within South African society.

 - any other controlling, or abusive behaviour which may cause harm to someone’s safety, health or well-being.

-- Any person who is, or has been in a domestic relationship and is subjected to domestic violence may obtain a protection order from a Magistrate’s Court.
+Any person who is, or has been in a domestic relationship and is subjected to domestic violence may obtain a protection order from a Magistrate’s Court.
+Such an order may include prohibitions on violence, and other conditions to protect the safety and well-being of the complainant.
+The court can also impose obligations for the payment of rent, emergency monetary relief, etc.2 It is an offence to disobey any provision of such an order.3

-- The Court proceedings concerning domestic violence and protection orders have restrictions on public access.
+The court proceedings concerning domestic violence and protection orders have restrictions on public access.
 Only certain people – the parties, legal representatives, and a support group may be present.
+It is a crime to publish any information which might reveal the identity of any party to the proceedings.5